 We also lead longer trips, which, due to proper acclimatization, increases the probability of successful summits, which in turn gives a sense of satisfaction to the guides and staff.

-We have over 1,000 customers per year, which means our guides stay busy throughout the climbing season.
+Because we have over 1,000 customers per year, our guides stay busy throughout the climbing season, year after year.
 Each of our guides climbs Kilimanjaro 20-25 times per year.
 Therefore, our guides do not need to go outside of their profession to earn a living when they can regularly lead climbs for us.

 Ultimate Kilimanjaro® Mountain Crews

 Our guides have support teams of assistant guides, cooks and porters that we have assembled personally.

 We feel having control of our personnel assignments is the best way to make sure your mountain crew complies with our high standards.
 Through regular interaction, your mountain crew will perform at its best and offer consistent service trip after trip.
 We like for things to go smoothly behind the scenes so that our staff can focus on our most important asset – the client.

 Our porters take care of you.
 So we take care of them.